Duvet vs. Comforter: What's the Difference?

 Won’t clump up

-Unlike a duvet, your comforter is quilted, so you won't have to worry about it clumping up.
+Unlike a down comforter, your duvet is quilted, so you won't have to worry about it clumping up.

 If you live in a known state for its hot summers, then a comforter might be your best option.
 Yes, comforters are plentiful in the wintertime but can get too big and bulky come those warmer months.